 Beyond the day-to-day stuff, we incorporate the following strategic components into our operating model:

 Our governance model doesn't come straight out of one book.
 Instead, as a process wonk, I've assimilated together different ideas and components from a variety of experiences I've had and sources I've encountered throughout my career.
-If you're keen about this stuff, here are some notable reads that gave me great inspiration and insight into effective workflow and governance methods:
+If you're keen on this stuff, here are some notable reads that gave me great inspiration and insight into effective workflow and governance methods:

 - The Agile Manifesto (and related Agile teachings and methods)